constantin-zackl/DataR/README.md

 In the result of the PCA the coefficients of the Principal Components are called Loadings and can be visualised in a ***Loading Plot***.
 In the following Loading Plot the actual composition of the first two PCs are visualized.

-As we can see PC1 is made up mainly by the original gene x why PC 2 is mainly characterized by Gene z.
-In the first Prinical components gene y seems not to explain a lot of the found variance.
+As we can see PC1 is made up mainly by the original gene x while PC 2 is mainly characterized by Gene z.
+In the first Principal Components gene y seems not to explain a lot of the found variance.

 <img src="Images/Rotated_Expression_Data.png" align="left"/>

 Because we are working with three dimensional Data we can still have a look into the original Data.
 This time we rotate the Plot to have a look in the x/z direction as directed from the PCA.

 When we take a look back on the Score Plot we can clearly see that this is nearly the view which was calculated by the PCA, however the exact view consists in a small rotation in the y axis which can be seen in the Loading Plot.
+Also this view still has the three dimensional perspective while the Score plot is projected on the plane described by the Principal Components.

 ### Multi Dimensional Data
 In our three Dimensional example the "best view" can clearly also be found with rotating the original Data, but with multidimensional data this is, due to the impossible visualisation, unpractial.
-The Principal components can still be computed an visualised.
-The main Part of the Variance can be explained by more than 2 PCs.
+The Principal Components can still be computed an visualised.
+The main part of the variance can be explained by more than 2 PCs.
 But on how many PCs to we have to look at?

 <img src="Images/Screeplot.png" align="right"/>

-The following ***Scree Plot*** contains the Variance for eatch Principal Component.
+The following ***Scree Plot*** shows the variance for each Principal Component.
 By a look at this Plot we have a visual indicator at how many Principal Components we have to look.

-The greatest power of the PCA is the dimension reduction trough a projection of data on the calculated Principal Components.

 Often the results of a PCA get visualized with a ***Biplot*** which is a combination of the shown Score and Loading Plots.